Are Jehovah’s Witnesses a cult?

 Claiming Direct Communication With God

-Some religious leaders claim a direct communication with god, but these claims seem to be strongest and loudest in the most controlling and abusive of all groups.
-Leaders in those groups typically claim to have a direct inspiration from god, talk with god, get direction right from god, and so on.
+Some religious leaders claim a direct inspiration by, or relationship with, god, but these claims seem to be strongest and loudest in the most controlling and abusive of all groups, and especially in cults.
+Leaders in those groups typically claim to have a special relationship with god, claim that they talk with god, get direction right from god, and so on.

 Sexism or Racism